What is a Surety Bond in Maine?

-While contract bonds are required of those in the construction industry, commercial surety bonds are required of individuals or businesses providing other services.
-Commercial surety bonds include:
+While contract bonds are required of those in the construction industry, commercial sureties are required of individuals or businesses providing other services.
+Commercial sureties include:

-- License and Permit Bonds – License and permit bonds are surety bonds that are required of businesses for licensing purposes.
+- Permit and License – License and permit bonds are bonds that are required of businesses for licensing purposes.
 They are often needed for industries such as automobile sales and real estate, and a principal must obtain one if they are to legally do business in the state of Maine.

-- Court Bonds – Court bonds are required during court cases.
+- Court Bonds – These are required during court cases.
 They can be purchased either by the defendant or the plaintiff to ensure that the rights of the opposing party are preserved.

-- Fiduciary Bonds – A fiduciary bond is needed by a professional who is providing a court-supervised trust.
+- Fiduciary Bonds – These are needed by a professional who is providing a court-supervised trust.

-- Public Official Bonds – As their name implies, public official bonds are purchased by certain public officials.
-They protect the public should an official fail to fulfill their obligations faithfully.
+- Public Official Bonds – These protect the public should an official fail to fulfill their obligations faithfully.